Every tennis player can have a UTR to know their level and find fun, competitive play wherever they are. Some players also have a Verified UTR.

 1. Verified UTR reflects your results from only verified events.

-2. UTR reflects your results from any event, including casual play, verified matches, and self-posted scores.
+2. UTR reflects your results from a broader range of event types, including casual play, verified matches, and practice matches.

 You may notice that some players have UTRs which feature a blue checkmark() that signifies that the player has a Verified UTR.
 Verified UTR is what college coaches, tournament organizers, and tennis analysts look at for recruiting, event entry and seeding, team line-ups, and player evaluations for high-level competition.